Skip to main content

 • Action: sts:AssumeRoleWithWebIdentity

 Then attach a policy granting s3:GetObject and s3:ListBucket on your bucket.
+Contact inquiries@fireworks.ai if you need the exact audience value.
 See the AWS documentation for detailed steps on creating roles for OIDC federation.

 Usage